 - 4. During the first 20 hours, avoid prolonged periods of engine idling or sustained maximum load operation.
-If engine will idle longer than 5 minutes, stop engine. - 5.
+If engine will idle longer than 5 minutes, stop engine.
+At low idle, engine should have an oil pressure of at least 138 kPa (1.38 bar) (20 psi). - 5.
 Before the first 100 hours (maximum), change engine oil and replace engine oil filter (A).
 (See CHANGING ENGINE OIL AND REPLACING FILTER in Lubrication and Maintenance/500 Hour/12 Month Section.)
 Fill crankcase with the normal seasonal viscosity grade oil.
 (See DIESEL ENGINE OIL, in Fuels, Lubricants, and Coolant Section.)